tonychae01/EEG-rTMS-Project/README.md

 > Chae, T., Fletcher, E., Niu, H., Zhou, Y. (2025). *Evaluating the Impact of Inhibitory rTMS on Source-Localized BCI Training for Motor Imagery*.
 UT Austin, Neural Engineering Course 374N/385J.

----

-Would you also like a `LICENSE` file or instructions for running the pipeline end-to-end?